-AREA: The property contains 8.7 acres, 7.5 acres of which are forested and 1.2 acres is occupied by a house.
+AREA: The property contains 4.3 acres, 3.1 acres of which are forested and 1.2 acres is occupied by a house.

-PROPERTY LOCATION: The property is located on Ridge Road, about 3.1 miles from the west end.
+PROPERTY LOCATION: The property is located on the south side of Pine Glade Road, about 1.0 miles from the west end at Magnolia Road.